Population decline: Long-term historic trends in world population growth

 The principal cause of this phenomenon is the abrupt decline in the global total fertility rate, from 5.3 in 1963 to 2.2 in 2023, as the world continues to move through the stages of the demographic transition.
-The decline in the total fertility rate has occurred in every region of the world and has brought renewed concern from some for population decline.
+The decline in the total fertility rate has occurred in every region of the world and has brought renewed concern for population decline, sparked by some demographers, journalists, politicians, and political economists.
 The era of rapid global population increase, and concomitant concern about a population explosion, has been short compared with the span of human history.
-It began roughly at the beginning of the industrial revolution and appears to be now drawing to a close.